 Research shows that plants improve air quality, health, mood, and productivity.
 Here’s how:

 - Air Filter: Research from NASA shows that plants can remove toxins from the air.
 Don’t think you have harmful chemicals in your office?
 Think again.
-Chemicals are found in furniture, carpets, ink and more.
+Chemicals are found in furniture, carpets, pen and printer ink and more.

-- Improved Health: Research from Norway (PDF) indicates that plants can reduce illness rates.
-This includes ailments such as a headache, dry eyes, cough, and more.
-Plants are also natural humidifiers which can reduce incidents of dry skin, sore throat, and dry coughs.
+- Improved Health: Research from Norway (PDF) indicates that plants can reduce illness rates, including ailments such as a headaches, dry eyes, cough, and more.
+Plants are also natural humidifiers, which can reduce incidents of dry skin, sore throat, and dry coughs.

-- Mood Enhancing: Office plants can reduce stress, boost mood, and improve perceptions of the workspace (make it a more appealing place to be).
+- Mood Enhancer: Office plants can reduce stress, boost mood, and improve perceptions of the workspace (make it a more appealing place to be).

 - Increased Productivity: It goes without saying that good health and attitude leads to good productivity.
-Research suggests that plants increase alertness and attentiveness, which is also important to getting things done.
+Research suggests that plants also increase alertness and attentiveness, which is important to getting things done, as well.
 A Texas A&M study showed plants can improve creativity, another important factor in productivity.